mkitta7/ansible/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Playbook is located in my-playbook.yml which is copied to the /etc/ansible#
+- To make ansible run the playbook you will update the host file with the IP address of those virtual machines you want to be able to run it on.
+Elk server should be installed on your vm that is monitoring the filebeat and will be linked to the Kibana.
+Filebeat is installed on the webservers you wish to monitor and have data sent to Kibana.
+- To check that the elk server is running you can access Kibana at URL 20.94.248.50:5601/app/kibana, you can also check through the Azure portal as well as do a systems check through your terminal.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Bonus Steps
+Here are the following commands to run the download, update and etc for the playbook:
+- nano my-playbook.yml then copy and paste the provided yml file to your vm
+-